godaddy/gasket/packages/gasket-data/README.md

 };
 ```

-The results of `res.locals.gasketData` should then be rendering in a script as described above.
+The results of `res.locals.gasketData` should then be rendered in a script as
+described above.
 Similarly, this can be done in an application lifecycle script:

 ```js
 // /lifecycles/middleware.js